EPICLab/synectic/ARCHITECTURE.md

 [Jest](https://jestjs.io/) is a JavaScript testing framework with a focus on simplicity.
 It is maintained by Facebook, and supports [Babel](https://babeljs.io/), [TypeScript](#TypeScript), [Node.js](https://nodejs.org/en/about/), [React](#React), [Angular](https://angular.io/), and [Vue.js](https://vuejs.org/).
 Jest is built on top of Jasmine, and serves as a test runner with predefined tests for mocking and stub React components.

-Synectic uses Jest for unit testing, integration testing, code coverage, and interfacing with [Enzyme](#Enzyme) for React component testing.
+Synectic uses Jest for unit testing, integration testing, code coverage, and interfacing with [React Testing Library](#React-Testing-Library-(RTL)) for React component testing.

 The [`ts-jest`](https://kulshekhar.github.io/ts-jest/) module is a TypeScript preprocessor with source map support for Jest that lets Synectic use Jest to test projects written in TypeScript.
 In particular, the choice to use TypeScript (with `ts-jest`) instead of Babel7 (with `@babel/preset-typescript`) is based upon the reasons outlined in a blog post from Kulshekhar Kabra, ["Babel7 or TypeScript"](https://kulshekhar.github.io/ts-jest/user/babel7-or-ts) (published 2018.09.16).